Top 10 Hardest GCSEs

 #2.
 Art & Design (3D Design)

 Art & Design (3D Design) remains a vital subject for those interested in pursuing careers in creative and design industries, encouraging a blend of creativity and technical skill.
-It requires students to not only possess creativity and imagination but also to understand complex three-dimensional design principles and master a variety of materials and techniques, presenting a significant challenge in balancing artistic vision with technical execution.
+A GCSE tutor said that it requires students to not only possess creativity and imagination but also to understand complex three-dimensional design principles and master a variety of materials and techniques, presenting a significant challenge in balancing artistic vision with technical execution.

 #3.
 English Language